 Most of the November meeting was a training session on the technical aspects of using the new radios.

 The Backpack Armor Insert from Premier Body Armor was demonstrated using a Maxpedition Falcon II pack.
-Premier currently has a holiday sale going on with 15% off all orders.
-Use the coupon code WINTER15.
+(When ordering using this link, Volusia County Prepping receives a small commission for any purchases.)

 BYO BOB (Bring your own Bug Out Bag) or Get Home Bag to display and share ideas